Proxy Voting Policy

 Appointed investment managers

-Investment managers are responsible for determining what course of action to take regarding proxy voting and corporate actions, in accordance with GESB policies, legislative requirements and the investment manager’s documented internal policies.
+Appointed investment managers are responsible for the management of a portfolio of specific securities and are primarily responsible for determining what course of action to take regarding proxy voting and corporate actions.
+This should be in accordance with Investment Management Agreements, any mandated objectives and the investment manager’s documented internal policies.

 Custodian

-GESB’s custodian is responsible for processing votes cast by the appointed investment managers via its proxy voting platform ProxyEdge, which also provides recordkeeping and reporting of proxy voting actions.
+GESB’s custodian is responsible for processing votes cast by the external investment managers via its proxy voting platform, which also provides recordkeeping and reporting of proxy voting actions.

 3. Implementation